paayaw0/twitter_clone_api/tutorial.md

 bundle exec rspec
 ```

 command in your terminal to see if everything works.
-If you so, you should see the following output:
+If so, you should see the following output:
 ![Alt text](image.png)